dannofx/AudioPal/README.md

 The only requirement is to have iOS 10.0 or superior installed.

-The project is non-profit, it was developed with the motivation to learn and practive more iOS development, so feel free to contribute in any way.
+The project is non-profit, it was developed with the motivation to learn and practice more about iOS development, so feel free to contribute in any way.

 ## Screenshots